Do you have a dream buyer persona for your product or service?

 The easiest and most effective way to define your target audience is by looking at who is actually buying your product!
 (Duh).
 Obviously, this requires your product to be live and ready to sell, so it is not always the most available step for new businesses.

-We will break this down more in the next section, but for now – take this as a simple task to examine your current customers and understand how they differ from your target market as well as discover how you can leverage Google Analytics and social media campaigns to speak more directly to this specific group of people.
+We will break this down more in the next section, but for now – take this as a simple task to examine your current customers and understand how they differ from your target market as well as discover how you can leverage Google Analytics and social media campaigns to create messaging that speaks more directly to this specific group of people.

-Using Platform Data To Perfect Your Target Audience
+Using Social Media and Google Data To Perfect Your Target Audience

 Within Google Analytics, the world is your oyster.